 It’s not entirely unusual to encounter this issue while trying to upload files taken in 4K or UHD quality.
 Sometimes, they may just take longer to upload but occasionally, they won’t get posted at all.

 In order to fix it, simply reduce the file size before uploading it.
-Max resolution that you can use is 1936 x 1936 pixels.
+Max resolution that you can use is 1936 x 1936 pixels for images.

 You can do this via an app on your phone, or you can also do it manually on your computer before transferring the files to your mobile device.